 Here are five important things to keep in mind if ever have to file a claim for disability insurance benefits.

 You should review your policy at least annually to ensure it will provide adequate coverage.
 This is also a good exercise to be reminded of all the provisions your policy contains.
-You can either review the policy on your own or with you agent.
+You can either review the policy on your own or with your agent.

 If you encounter a situation where you may have to file a claim, you will want to know the following information that could impact whether you qualify for full benefits:

 - What is the policy’s definition of disability?
 What constitutes disability depends on the policy.
-Some are known as own-occupation, and will pay benefits if an injury prevents you from working at your normal job, but allows you to do other types of work.
+Some are known as own-occupation and will pay benefits if an injury prevents you from working at your normal job, but allows you to do other types of work.
 You should understand whether the injury or illness you have incurred is serious enough to warrant disability benefits based on the policy language.

 - Does your policy cover residual or partial disability?
-Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or unable to work in your occupation for a set percentage of time.
-Residual disability benefits are triggered when the insured suffers an established percentage of income loss because of their disability.
+Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or being unable to work in your occupation for a set percentage of the time.
+Residual disability benefits are triggered when the insured suffers an established percentage of income lost because of their disability.
 The benefit you receive under the provision is typically proportionate to your lost earning power.